Online Technology Degrees & Certificate Programs

-How long does it take to get an online technology degree?
+How long does it take to earn an online technology degree?

 What are some career options in the technology field?

 What can I learn in the Technology Area of Study?

 These courses within our technology programs span a broad range of topics related to information technology, computer science, network systems and more.
 Your particular coursework will depend on the field of study you choose as well as any degree specialization you pursue.
-Examples of core learning areas for technology students can range from database development and analysis, to information systems security, to web game development and beyond.
+Examples of core learning areas for technology students can range from database development and analysis, to information systems security, web game development and beyond.

 What technology courses are offered at DeVry?

 We offer courses in topics such as Introduction to Engineering Technology, Power Electronics and Alternative Energy Applications and Managerial Applications of Information Technology.
 Our technology courses are designed to help prepare you to pursue a variety of careers.
 To see a list of all our technology course offerings, along with descriptions, visit our technology courses page.

 How will DeVry professors teach my technology courses?

 Our technology professors know tech like hardware, software and equipment because they have real-world experience in their area of study.
-They're determined to deliver working knowledge today to help you make a difference in the tech world of tomorrow.
 Through a hands-on approach rooted in real-world methods, your professors will give you an in-depth look at what today’s tech professionals need to know.